Assisted Living

 Paying for assisted living in Kentucky

 It’s common for families to blend a variety of payment methods to pay for assisted living in Kentucky.
-Keep in mind that, even with a variety of options for payment, early planning often provides families with the widest range of options.
-The following section has information on private pay, public and private insurance options, and veteran’s benefits.
+Even with a variety of options for payment, early planning often provides the widest range of options.
+The following section addresses private pay options, public assistance programs, and veteran’s benefits.
 For a more detailed overview, you can also visit our complete guide to paying for long-term care.

-There are nearly 238,000 veterans living in Kentucky, 49% of whom are 65 and over.[03]
-The U.S. Department of Veterans Affairs (VA) may provide pension or disability benefits for eligible senior veterans and their surviving spouses.
-These benefits may help provide monthly income to help pay for room and board at an assisted living community, in addition to other long-term care services.
+The U.S. Department of Veterans Affairs (VA) provides several benefit programs for eligible senior veterans and their surviving spouses.
+Benefits from these programs provide monthly income to help pay for room and board at an assisted living community, in addition to other long-term care services.

-Medicare is federal health insurance for people 65 or older.
-It doesn’t cover room and board expenses for assisted living communities in Kentucky.
-However, it can be used to cover medically necessary services in an assisted living community, as directed by a doctor.
+Medicare is federal health insurance program for people 65 and older and younger people who have certain conditions.
+It won’t cover room and board expenses for assisted living, but it can be used to cover medically necessary services that residents of assisted living communities may need, such as durable medical equipment, hospital stays, doctor’s visits, medications, and more.[04]

-The Kentucky State Health Insurance Program (SHIP) is designed to educate Medicare beneficiaries to be better equipped to make decisions about their health care.
-The program offers seniors and their families the following services:[07]
+The Kentucky State Health Insurance Program (SHIP) helps Medicare recipients make decisions about their health care.
+The program offers seniors and their families the following services:

 • One-on-one counseling